Guidelines

 2. Drapes

-1. While not required, drapes are highly recommended in order to maintain a sterile surgical field.
+1. Drapes are highly recommended in order to maintain a sterile surgical field.

-2. If drapes are not being used, extra precautions must be taken in order to maintain appropriate aseptic technique.
+2. Extra precautions must be taken in order to maintain appropriate aseptic technique if drapes are not being used.
 Consult with veterinary personnel to discuss the necessary extra precautions: ulam-vets@umich.edu or 734-936-1037.

 3. Drapes can be cloth, paper, sterile stockinettes, 3M™ Steri-Drape™ Incise Drapes, or new and unused boxes of GLAD Press'n Seal® wrap.